E-services may be unavailable between 6 am and 6:15 am on 28 September 2022 More information

 Possible maintenance breaks in e-services on 27 September at 23–4 More information

 Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More information

 Possible maintenance breaks between 22:30 on 27 September and 07:00 on 28 September affecting the ability to download PDF documents in the OmaKela e-service More information

 Social security coverage for family members

-EU and EEA countries and Switzerland
+EU and EEA countries, Switzerland and the United Kingdom

-Family members who move to an EU or EEA country or Switzerland are usually entitled to social security coverage in Finland if the person whose activity was the reason for the move abroad also is entitled to social security coverage in Finland.
+Family members who move to an EU or EEA country, Switzerland or the United Kingdom are usually entitled to coverage under the Finnish social security system if the person who is the reason for the move abroad is also entitled to it.
 However, if you start working, your entitlement to social security coverage is determined on the basis of your work and you are thus not entitled to benefits on the basis of being a family member.
 You are then usually entitled to social security coverage in the country of employment if your work meets the minimum requirements regarding the terms of employment.
-If you start working, you must notify Kela about this.
+If you start working, you must notify Kela of this.

 Even if you are entitled to social security coverage in Finland during a temporary stay abroad, you may have a primary right to medical care and family benefits in your country of employment (another EU or EEA country, Switzerland or the United Kingdom).
 Always check beforehand with Kela or the social insurance institution of your country of employment to find out which country can pay you these benefits.